 EDUC 163.
 Teaching English Learners.
 4 Units.

 This course is designed to equip mainstream classroom teachers with the theory, principles, knowledge, and skills to effectively understand and teach English Language Learners at a variety of levels of English profeciency in K-8 classrooms.
 Teachers will develop appropriate strategies and approaches for developing language proficiency and link their practice to both the California english Language Development Standards and the new Common Core State Standards.
 Students observe and implement these strategies during their field experiences in order to see, practice, and reflect on effective ways to meet the needs of English learners.
 Objectives include appropriate assessment, planning, and implementation of sheltered content instruction.
 Fieldwork hours (160 series fieldwork) specific to this class are required.
 A grade of C or higher is required for passing this course.
-Prerequiesites: EDUC 100, 140, and 150, or instructor/C & I department permission; minimum GPA of 2.5; Finerprint and TB test clearance.
+Prerequiesites: EDUC 100, 140, and 150, or instructor/Teacher Education Program permission; minimum GPA of 2.5; Finerprint and TB test clearance.
 (ETHC)

 EDUC 164.
 Introduction to Bilingual Education.
 4 Units.